Phase-type fitting of scale functions for spectrally negative Levy processes: Concluding Remarks

 \section{Concluding Remarks}

 We have studied the scale function for the spectrally negative PH \lev process and the PH-fitting approach for the approximation of the scale function for a general spectrally negative \lev process.
-Because the approximated scale function is given as a function in a closed form, one can analytically differentiate/integrate to obtain other fluctuation identities explicitly.
-Our numerical results suggest that the PH-fitting is a powerful alternative to the numerical Laplace inversion approach, particularly when the \lev density is completely monotone.
+Because the fitted scale function is given as a function in a closed form, one can analytically obtain other fluctuation identities explicitly.
+Our numerical results based on the EM-algorithm of \cite{Asmussen_1996} suggest that the PH-fitting is a powerful approximation tool at least when one is interested in obtaining it in an analytical form.

-One major challenge for the PH-fitting approach is that, without the completely monotone assumption, there does not exist a fitting algorithm that is guaranteed to work for arbitrary measure.
-The performance is certainly dependent on the shape of the \lev measure and it may not be a suitable approach for certain cases.
-However, there exist a variety of fitting algorithms typically developed in queueing analysis.
+While our numerical results already exhibit reasonable accuracy of the PH-fitting of scale functions, there is still a room for improvement.
+There exist a variety of fitting algorithms typically developed in queueing analysis.
 Well-known examples are the moment-matching approach (e.g.\ MEFIT and MEDA) and the maximum-likelihood approach (e.g.\ MLAPH and EMPHT), and a thorough study of pros and cons of each fitting techniques has been conducted in, for example, \cite{Horvath_Telek, Lang_Arthur_1996}.
-Our next step is, therefore, to apply these existing algorithms for the approximation of the scale function, and analyze its performance for a variety of \lev measures.
-Another direction for future research is the PH-fitting construction of scale functions from empirical data as in, for example, \cite{AsmussenMadanPistorius07}.
-The closed-form expression of the approximated scale function can be used flexibly to identify the fluctuation of the process implied by the empirical data.
+Our next step is, therefore, to apply these existing algorithms for the approximation of the scale function, and analyze their performance for a variety of \lev measures.